galaxyproject/planemo/docs/commands/conda_init.rst

 license a 3-clause BSD 3 license.
 Please review full license at http://docs.continuum.io/anaconda/eula.

+Planemo will print a warning and terminate with an exit code of 7 if Conda is already installed.

 **Options**::

       --conda_prefix DIRECTORY        Conda prefix to use for conda dependency commands.
       --conda_exec PATH               Location of conda executable.
       --conda_debug                   Enable more verbose conda logging.
+      --conda_channels, --conda_ensure_channels TEXT
-      --conda_ensure_channels TEXT  Ensure conda is configured with specified comma separated list of channels.
+                                      Ensure conda is configured with specified
+                                      comma separated list of channels.
       --help                          Show this message and exit.